 The COVID-19 pandemic in 2020-2 has caused considerable change and disruption for Charity Bank and its customers.

-We continue to consider that the risks arising out of the pandemic are captured under other risks, namely:
+As the world returns to normal, we continue to consider that the risks arising out of the pandemic are captured under other risks, namely:

-- Credit risk the possibility that lending customers' activities are adversely affected by the pandemic, to the extent that they are unable to make loan repayments in full and on time; - Capital risk the possibility that the bank will be unable to raise the capital it requires to meet regulatory capital requirements and support future growth; - Operational risk the risk to operational resilience and the continuation of the bank's activities during the pandemic, including risks arising from remote working and risks of staff being unable to come to work due to infection or self-isolation; - Market/Interest rate risk the reactions to the pandemic have included monetary policy measures and whilst the threat of future negative interest rates has receded, the margin compression resulting from the low interest rate environment remains a drag on net interest margin; - Political and economic environment risk the risk to the Bank and its borrowers arising from political changes, such as the roll-off of government support schemes.
+- Credit risk the possibility that lending customers' activities are adversely affected by the pandemic, to the extent that they are unable to make loan repayments in full and on time; - Capital risk the possibility that the bank will be unable to raise the capital it requires to meet regulatory capital requirements and support future growth; - Operational risk the risk to operational resilience and the continuation of the bank's activities during the pandemic, including risks arising from remote working and risks of staff illness; - Market/Interest rate risk the reactions to the pandemic have included monetary policy measures and the unwinding of these measures brings risks on the upside; - Political and economic environment risk the risk to the bank and its borrowers arising from political changes, such as the roll-off of government support schemes.